Reed-CompBio/spras/docs/tutorial/beginner.rst

 Navigate to  ``output/beginner/egfr-cytoscape.cys`` and open it in Cytoscape.

 .. image:: ../_static/images/cytoscape_upload_network.png
-   :alt: description of the image
+   :alt: Cytoscape and clicking which button to upload the .cys file
-   :width: 500
+   :width: 600
    :align: center

 .. raw:: html